Photograph copyright © The Fitzwilliam Museum, Cambridge.

 Cheere, John

-Earthenware with blue-tinted lead-glaze, painted in enamels
+Earthenware with blue-tinted lead-glaze, painted in polychrome enamels

-Earthenware, moulded, covered with blue-tinted lead-glaze, andpainted in blue, turquoise, pale yellow, flesh pink, pale pink, red, brown, grey, and black enamels.
+Earthenware, press-moulded, covered with blue-tinted lead-glaze, and painted in blue, turquoise, pale yellow, flesh pink, pale pink, red, brown, grey, and black enamels.
 The shallow, straight-sided rectangular base is hollow underneath, and is painted in blue, pale red, brown, grey and black to resemble marble.
 Demosthenes stands on his left leg with his right advanced.
 He leans forward, extending his right arm and holding up his cloak up to his chest with his left hand.
 He has black hair and beard, and wears a white tunic and a long turquoise cloak with a pink lining and yellow fringe.
 On the viewer's right there is a tall pedestal veined in black to resemble marble, and decorated on the front in relief with a green swag above an arched panel enclosing a scene showing a small figure of Demosthenes standing on a rocky promontory addressing the waves, with two sailing ships in the distance, and overhead, a larger figure of Hermes/Mercury holding a caduceus with a cloud below him.

 History note: Christie, Manson & Woods, London, 12 December 1918, Porcelain, decorative furniture and Eastern rugs, lot 37; purchased for 37 guineas by Mr Stoner who sold it on the same day for £38 to Dr J.W.L.
 Glaisher, Trinity College, Cambridge